mjdamgaard/UP-Web-Project/open-tech-co-ops.md

 ## Key takeaways

-* An open developer co-op is a business model in between open and closed source.
+* An open tech co-op is a business model in between open and closed source.

 * The purpose of the co-op is to gather public source code contributions, licensed specifically for the co-op, and sub-license it to third parties in return for payment which is then distributed among the contributors.